abousamraa/linux-server-configuration-project/README.md

     Enter file in which to save the key (/your_home/.ssh/grader):
     ```

-Press  `ENTER`  to save the key pair into the  `.ssh/`  subdirectory in your home directory, or specify an alternate path.
+Press  `ENTER`  to save the key pair into the  `.ssh/`  sub directory in your home directory, or specify an alternate path.
-###Step 2 — Copy the Public Key to Ubuntu Server
+### Step 2 — Copy the Public Key to Ubuntu Server
 To display the content of your  `grader.pub`  key, type this into your local computer:

 ```